 Whether you need a trailer to tow your ATV out to the trails or you’re looking to get a trailer to tow behind your ATV, it’s good to know approximately how much they weigh.
 In this post, I have gathered the weight of some of the most common types so that it’s easier to compare.

-In this table, you find the most important weight ratings of ten typical trailers used for towing ATVs.
+This table shows the most critical weight ratings of ten typical trailers used for towing ATVs.

 Trailer Name and Model | Bed Size (W x L) | Capacity (ATVs) | Empty Weight | Payload Capacity | Gross Vehicle Weight Rating (GVWR) |